buckleya2/ScamSifter/README.md

 1. a directory to store output files
    - folders created by ScamSifter are PATH/database and PATH/logs
    - ScamSifter looks in PATH/database for a file called ```listing.database.txt``` This is a .txt file containing craigslist listing IDs for listings previously queried.
-If this file doesn't exist, ScamSifter will create a new one.
+If this file doesn't exist, ScamSifter will create a new one
    - Without a database file, ScamSifter will search *all* craigslists postings in your specified search query, with a databse file it will only search new postings

 2. path to a .txt file with a Google maps API token

 3. path to a Gmail API .json credentials file

 4. the email address to send email alerts to
-   - by deafult, ScamSifter is configured to send emails from the Gmail account configured with the Gmail API credentials
+   - by default, ScamSifter sends emails from the Gmail account configured with the Gmail API credentials

-Example usage: ```ScamSifter /PATH/TO/OUTPUT /PATH/TO/MAPS_API /PATH/TO/GMAIL_API/token.json EMAIL_ADDRESS```
+Example usage: ```ScamSifter /PATH/TO/OUTPUT MAPS_API.txt GMAIL_API.json EMAIL_ADDRESS```

 ## Outputs

 ScamSifter will sift through the craigslist search results and send an email titled 'Housing Email Alert'.
-The email contains key facts about the listing, a Google map showing the approximate location, and the first image from the craigslist post
+The email contains key facts about the listing, a Google map showing the approximate location, and the first image from the craigslist post.

 Up to 20 listings will be returned in each email, if more than 20 listings around returned multiple emails will be sent